deltaintellect/newdelta/content/project/basic-math/index.md

 — Shakuntala Devi
 {{% /callout %}}

 Need to improve your basic math skills?
-We got you covered with over 200 set of quizzes covering wide range of basic math topics.
+We've got you covered with over 200 sets of quizzes covering a wide range of basic math topics.
 Our quizzes spans multiple choice questions and essay type of questions for daily practice.
 Each multiple choice quiz has a minimum of 2 questions and maximum of 8 questions.

 A sample of MCQ is shown below.